Snger/reading-notes/tools/git.md

     git push lab master
 > So in fact `git pull` is almost shorthand for `git pull origin HEAD` (actually it looks in the config file to determine this, but you get the idea).
 > For pushing updates, you have to do that to each repo manually.
 A push was, I think, designed with the central-repository workflow in mind.

+## Why am I getting the message, “fatal: This operation must be run in a work tree?”
+> I had this issue, because .git/config contained worktree = D:/git-repositories/OldName.
+I just changed it into worktree = D:/git-repositories/NewName
+> I discovered that, because I used git gui, which showed a more detailed error message